arnauddeman/APISIX-Kafka/README.md

 In send callback:  no error detected
 ```

-The client should not recieve the messages.

 8. Stop the client (CTRL C)

 9. Apply the patch and restart the Apisix container:
 npm run patch

-9. Start the client ()
+9. Start the client (Messages should be recieved)
 ```
 npm run start-client
 ```